 5 Ways to Host a Safe Pool Party

 I loved pool parties as a kid, as a middle-schooler, as a high-schooler, in college, and even now.
-Its two great things, a pool and a party.
+It's two great things, a pool and a party.
 What's not to love?
 The preparations!
 Whether it is a birthday party, end of school party, or 4th of July, a pool party means preparing accordingly.
 If you have a pool, you automatically assume the risks included and do not want to be known as the person who ruined summer.
 How do you plan, prepare and execute such a daunting task?
-Keep reading.

 Spreadsheets, pen and paper, organization apps, or whichever you choose, this first thing will dictate how everything else goes (No pressure, right?).
 For starters, make your own rules.
-It is your pool, but it is also your responsibility to provide a safe aquatic environment for your hosts.
+It is your pool party, but it is also your responsibility to provide a safe aquatic environment for your guests.
 Know the attending amount and make sure your pool will not be at max capacity.
 Designate volunteers to supervise the pool for short spans of time as this will keep one or two adults heavily focused on the water instead of lots of parents casually looking at the water.
 Plan for parking and encourage carpooling if possible to reduce congestion or a possible visit from the Fire Marshall.
 Lastly plan for house traffic.
 Let people know early on where certain places, such as the restroom, are and do not be afraid to set limitations on wet guests.
 If you plan ahead, you will see how well your party goes regardless of small hiccups that occur.

 This is drastically important to make sure things flow smoothly.
 If it is a school function, email the teacher or principal your list of rules, where to park, and anything else you want to communicate to them.
 Have a few people volunteer to email, call or reach out to parents.
 As the host, you cannot be everywhere at once.
 Have a few people to be your voice when you are multitasking.